top of page

 Electric school buses are becoming an increasingly popular topic in the transportation industry, especially with the rise of electric vehicles and the push for more sustainable modes of transportation.
 This has led to the federal government taking notice and offering funding opportunities for electric school buses through the Bipartisan Infrastructure Law.

-About the EPA Clean School Bus Program
+What is the EPA Clean School Bus Program?

 Benefits of the EPA Clean School Bus Program